tasnimbenhamed/Excel-VBA-Dashboards/README.md

 that you <b>CANNOT make a table expand when another table does</b> , without VBA code or power query .
 Using queries here does not solve the problem because the tables I'm working on have formulas that depend on formulas in the other tables .
 So I added VBA code : Note that this code consists of only adding dates to each table and the other columns ( of each table ) will automatically update , <b>without any code required</b>( because we're working with TABLES ) .

+One final thing is that when you download the xlsm file and open it , you'll get a message of this kind : ' security risk microsoft has blocked macros from running because the source of this file is untrusted' ( this message pops up whenever you open an external file that contains VBA code )  , and the functionalities of the dashboard will obviously not work .
+To fix this , close the file --> right click on the file --> select properties --> tick unblocked ( option that shows at the bottom of the box ) , then reopen the file and click enable editing .